 Opening times : 7 days a week, 8 :00 am-8:00 pm

 The addresses that we advise to you constitute a non-exhaustive list among all the restaurants that are in the city of Nice.
-Discover all the restaurants labelled “Cuisine nissarde”.
+Discover all the restaurants labelled “Cuisine nissarde” as well as our top 5 best glaciers in the city and where to eat delicious pizzas in Nice.

 To spend a gourmet stay in the beautiful city of Nice, book your room at the Best Western Plus Hotel Massena, located in the heart of Nice.